Giving you the tools to keep your environment safe, no matter your climate.

 NACCHO, in collaboration with the CDC, is pleased to offer a funding opportunity for community water systems to replace aging water fluoridation equipment or implement new equipment for the fluoridation of community water.
 Eligible entities may include state or local government agencies, oral health coalitions, state affiliates of rural water associations, and state dental associations.
 Applications are due November 30, 2017 by 11:59 pm ET.
 An informational conference call will be held October 24, 2017 at 1:00 pm ET to learn more about the Request for Proposals (RFP) and to have a chance to ask NACCHO and CDC questions regarding the application and funding opportunity.
 Applicants are required to create a MY NACCHO account to access and submit an application.
 To view the questions without creating an account, please refer to the attached pdf.
 Review the attached contract language to find out if this opportunity is a match for your agency/organization.
 To apply, go to http://bit.ly/2yclv7q

 The Greener Side of Local Public Health, NACCHO’s monthly environmental health e-newsletter, features news and resources, events and opportunities, funding announcements, and original NACCHO commentary related to environmental health, climate change, and food safety.
-The newsletter is a monthly digest of posts from Healthy People, Healthy Places.
+The newsletter is a monthly digest of posts from The Essential Elements of Local Public Health.
 To sign up for the newsletter, create an account or login to MyNACCHO and go to “My Subscriptions.”

 NACCHO’s Environmental Health Committee engages partners from the local to the federal level to address the environmental health issues facing the world today.
 The committee, which is supported by the Environmental Health Services Branch of the National Center for Environmental Health at the Centers for Disease Control and Prevention, includes members from local health departments across the United States and Canada.
 The group works to grow and elevate NACCHO’s environmental health program; to focus on continuous quality improvement; and to provide effective strategies and tools to address existing and emerging environmental health issues.